einbahnstrasse/MHL-studio-methods/what-are-treatments.md

 ## Basis in Engineering

-Historically, the term **“treatment”** was used within electrical engineering to mean **a modification imposed on an analog signal** — a continuous, electrical circuit whose current or charge we can modulate with inventive engineering.
+Historically, the term **“treatment”** was used within electrical engineering to mean **a modification imposed on an analogue signal** — a continuous, electrical circuit whose current or charge we can modulate with inventive engineering.

-Amplification and filtering are among these “basic operations.”
+**Amplification** and **filtering** are these “basic operations” performed on an analogueue signal.

-Until digital computers, such _analog “treatments” were the only way to manipulate a signal._
+Until digital computers, such _analogue “treatments” were the only way to manipulate a signal._

-### Analog Signal Processing
+### Analogue Signal Processing

 This **mechanical treatment of sound** was made possible through classic **radio-telecommunications signal processing**: